pieces-app/example-typescript/README.md

 npm run start
 ```

 And you should have the same content in the main browser window as before once this completes.
-But if you open up your inspector using `cmd+option+i` or `ctrl+shift+c` you will see this inside of your console:
+But if you open up your inspector using `cmd + option + i` or `ctrl + shift + c` you will see this inside of your console:

 ![Console Output](assets/image.png)